daily008/DH_140_Submission/README.md

 The dois of data and research articles is stored in "RawData.csv" in the subfile "data".
 This data is collected in a previous study.

+The blog post of this project is at https://daily008.github.io/jblog/posts/final_project-submission.html.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/daily008/Tianji_final_project/HEAD)